 Enterprise: $3200 per month

 Despite having numerous features, the platform is simple to use and optimizes your operations through automated workflows.
-Hubspot can be customized to suit even complex business processes, giving it the flexibility to be used in any industry.
+HubSpot can be customized to suit even complex business processes, giving it the flexibility to be used in any industry.

 Founded: 2020